vlrfsg/vlrfsasm/readme.txt

 4. Example
-  An example is in folder "example".
+  An example is in the "example" folder.
-  I recommend you check it before you start on your own.
+  I recommend you to check it before you start on your own.

 5. Grammar
   Vlrfsasm uses s-expression.